ZefiqTheProgrammer/ZefiqTheProgrammer/README.md

 - 👋 Hi, I’m @ZefiqTheProgrammer
 - 👀 I’m interested in ...
 Gaming
 - 🌱 I’m currently learning ...
 Coding
 - 💞️ I’m looking to collaborate on ...
-Non
+Nothing
 - 📫 How to reach me ...
 Discord

 <!---